Real Estate Financing Options: 2025 Rates & Requirements

 If you checked 3+ items in the short-term group (6-12 months), bridge loans or hard money financing align with your timeline and needs.
 These options prioritize speed and flexibility over low rates.
 If you checked 3+ items in the long-term group (5+ years), conventional mortgages or DSCR loans offer stable, predictable financing for buy-and-hold strategies.
 If your checkmarks split between both groups, consider bridge-to-permanent strategies combining short-term capital with long-term refinancing into conventional or DSCR loans after property stabilization.

-Pre-qualification provides estimated borrowing capacity based on self-reported information, while pre-approval involves lender verification of income, assets, and credit, carrying significantly more weight with sellers in competitive markets.
+Pre-qualification estimates borrowing capacity using self-reported data.
+Pre-approval requires lender verification of income, assets, and credit, which carries more weight with sellers in competitive markets.

 Key profile dimensions include: